Fulong Beach 福隆海水浴場

 Fulong Beach is located adjacent to Fulong Village at the mouth of the Shuang River in Gongliao District of New Taipei City.
 Frequently visited by Taipei residents during the summer due to its easy access from the city, Fulong is one of the more popular beach destinations in northern Taiwan.

 The sand on the beach is golden in colour, a rarity for Taiwan, attracting visitors from all over the island.
-The 2017 Fulong Sand Sculpting Art Festival will be held from 6 May to 9 July.
+Sand sculpture art festivals are held at the beginning of the summer every year.

 The Shuang River divides the beach into two distinct areas connected by the Rainbow Bridge (彩虹橋).
 The outer portion is essentially an island whose size varies according to the flow of the river and the tide.

 Entrance fee for the beach is NT$100 and includes usage of park and beach facilities.
 Chair, umbrella, and other accessories can be rented from vendors.
 For an additional NT$87, consider the Golden Fulong Package, which includes a famous biandang (便當) lunch box and unlimited shuttle bus trips between Fulong and Ruifang (瑞芳), via Jiufen (九份).
 A recommended schedule for the day includes taking the train to Fulong, enjoying lunch and beach time, then taking the shuttle to Jiufen later in the day, from where it is easy to return to Taipei or continue to Keelung (基隆) and the Miaokou Night Market.

 There is also a free public beach slightly southeast next to the temple.
 For tourists it is recommended to visit the private beach as the entrance cost provides additional amenities.

 Fulong is famous for its boxed lunches (known in Chinese as biàndāng 便當 or in Japanese as bento).
 Known all over Taiwan and frequently imitated, the original Fulong Biandang is just outside the train station to the left.